sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 Each step upward in dimensionality maintains the same fundamental principles while uncovering new layers of mathematical structure.

-## The Second Level: Arbitrary Exponents
+## The Second Level - Arbitrary Exponents

 As we venture beyond simple squares and cubes into the realm of arbitrary powers, most traditional calculus-based approaches become increasingly cumbersome.
 Yet inequalities maintain their grace and power, continuing to provide elegant solutions that reveal deeper patterns in the mathematical structure.

-## The Ultimate Generalization: Abstract Spaces
+## The Ultimate Generalization - Abstract Spaces

 Here we reach perhaps the most beautiful aspect of inequalities &ndash; their extension into abstract mathematical spaces.